Esquerdinha (footballer, born 2006)

 João Henrique Mendes da Silva (born 28 February 2006), commonly known as Esquerdinha, is a Brazilian footballer who plays as a left-back for club Queens Park Rangers.

 Club career

 Esquerdinha played for Fluminense's youth setup since the age of nine.
 On 24 March 2022 he signed his first professional contract with the club until 2026.
 On 26 May 2023 he made his competitive debut in a 0–1 defeat against The Strongest in the Copa Libertadores.

 Queens Park Rangers

 In February 2025, Esquerdinha joined the development squad of EFL Championship club Queens Park Rangers.

 On 9 August 2025, the opening day of the 2025–26 season, Esquerdinha made his debut in a 1–1 draw with Preston North End.

+On 18th September 2025, he was named as the 1206th player to play for Queens Park Rangers with his debut on 9 August.

 International career

 Esquerdinha played for Brazil under-17 team in 2022.